aman-kumar-singh07/Sarcasm-Detection-Using-Heuristic-Phrases/README.md

-This is a extention of Yelp Business Reviews
+This is a extention of Yelp Business Reviews I have myself scrolled  through 100 reviews in Yelp dataset  and found Textblob is ineffective in Judging polarity of Sarcastic reviews.
 What I am doing?
 I am solving one of  the most challenging problems that we face in sentiment analyses of  customer reviews i.e, Sarcastic reviews.
+This thing is inspired by Amazon Customer Reviews (Generative AI) which amazon has recently incorporated into it's app.

 How I am doing it?
 1. TextBlob Analysis (Emotional Tone)